 Get to know Buchan

 Information about Buchan Caves, Buchan Visitor Information, Buchan Accommodation and much more…

 Buchan and District is a rural area, consisting largely of farming land and native vegetation.
 It includes the localities of Black Mountain, Buchan, Buchan South, Butchers Ridge, Canni Creek, Gelantipy, Gillingall, Glenmore, Murrindal, Suggan Buggan, Timbarra, W-Tree, and Wulgulmerang.

-Buchan township is located on the Buchan River, approximately 75 kilometres from Bairnsdale and 350 kilometres from Melbourne.
+Buchan township is located on the Buchan River near where the Snowy and Buchan Rivers meet, approximately 75 kilometres from Bairnsdale and 350 kilometres from Melbourne.

 We acknowledge the Gunnaikurnai People, the Traditional Owners of the land on which we gather, and pay our respects to their Elders both past and present.